piotrosoba/mini-shop/README.md

 ## This is small application to show my skills.

-Used technologies: React, Redux, Axios, REST API(Firebase), Material-UI
+Used technologies: React, Redux, REST API(Firebase), Material-UI